fershad/flowty-docs/content/pages/settings/optimise.md

   title: Configure optimisations
 ---

 Flowty can automatically apply optimisations to your Webflow site's images, CSS, JavaScript, and more.
-Optimisations can be easily toggled on/off in the Flowty Dashboard.
+Optimisations can be easily toggled on/off in the `src/_data/config.js` file.

 Any item marked with `default` below is a base Flowty configuration and cannot be changed.